joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/world/canada/100000010192502/king-charles-canada-parliament-speech.html

 **U.S. Will Receive ‘Golden Share’ in Steel Deal**\
-`The federal government will also have say over U.S. board members in a tie-up between Japans Nippon Steel and U.S. Steel, according to a lawmaker.`\
+`The federal government will also have say over U.S. board members in a tie-up between Japan’s Nippon Steel and U.S. Steel, according to a lawmaker.`\
 https://nytimes.com/2025/05/27/us/politics/trump-nippon-steel-deal.html

 **Mitch Love and Marco Sturm are finalists for Bruins coaching position: Source**\